JasonMayberry/css3gen/README.md

 # Excellent Tutorial!!!!
-The rest of the video was well explained and easy to follow.
+The video was well explained and easy to follow.
 The code is up on Github here:
 https://github.com/Hujjat/css3gen  if you get stuck.

 A demo of the live site lives here:
 https://www.youtube.com/redirect?redir_token=h-KihiUZSVcEdmN_HCvESM1Txud8MTU0MDI2MzQyM0AxNTQwMTc3MDIz&q=https%3A%2F%2Fhujjat.github.io%2Fcss3gen-demo&event=video_description&v=BR1ocCDjcRE
-These two links are in the show notes.
+**These two links are in the show notes of the YouTube video.**

-Excellent Tutorial!!!!

 # Create A CSS3 Generator with Angular 6 - Free Course.